 To ensure your credit report and score are safeguarded you should take these steps:

-- Ensure you continue to make regular payments until you have discussed your position with your lenders.
+- Ensure you continue to make regular payments until you have discussed your position with your lender.

 - Agree with your lender whether you should use a payment holiday, lower payments or raise credit limits.